Skip to content

 There are in-person tutoring jobs and online tutoring opportunities as well.
 You want to take a look at what you’re looking for and a job after retirement and it’s going the online or in-person route is best for you.

-Some places to find tutoring jobs: Tutor.com
+Some places to find tutoring jobs: Tutor.com or Cambly.

 2. Freelance writing

-For example, a retired history teacher could write about history topics or a retired psychology teacher could write about psychology related topics.
+For example, a retired history teacher could write about history topics or a retired psychology teacher could write about psychology-related topics.

 Writing is a very lucrative career option.
 People like it because it’s extremely flexible, it’s high-paying, and you can get a lot of enjoyment out of freelance writing.